akbar-amin/research/DGM/README.md

 ## Deep Galerkin Method (DGM)
 Pseudo-implementations of the DGM Neural Network in PyTorch and Tensorflow (the PyTorch version is much more polished and legitimate).

+Testing and training was done on [Lambda Labs](https://lambdalabs.com/service/gpu-cloud) cloud GPU instances since my personal computer does not run very well.

 TODO: Finish write-up

 ### References